No-go theorem based on incomplete information of Wigner about his friend: The main protocol

-\textit{Characterizing the assumptions.---} {Because Alice has obtained part of the information about the outcomes of Charlie's measurement in each of the runs, our assumption directly implies that the value of $c$ is realized in every run of the protocol.} So, for every given $x$ and $y$ in each of the runs, {Alice can assume} a joint distribution $P(a,b,c|x,y)$ such that the observed data $p(a,b|x,y)$ is given by marginalizing the irrelevant outcome $c$,
+{Because Alice has obtained part of the information about the outcomes of Charlie's measurement in each of the runs, REII directly implies that the value of $c$ is realized in every run of the protocol.} So, for every given $x$ and $y$ in each of the runs, {Alice can assume} a joint distribution $P(a,b,c|x,y)$ such that the observed data $p(a,b|x,y)$ is given by marginalizing the irrelevant outcome $c$,

-Here and in the following we use the lower case letter $p$ to indicate that $p(a,b|x,y)$ is observable, rather than being hypothetical like $P(a,b,c|x,y)$ with a capital $P$~\footnote{ Notice that, if we are to apply our assumption to the scenario in Ref.~\cite{bong2020strong}, the existence of $c$ is not always guaranteed, since the outcomes of Charlie are sometimes not inquired at all.}.
-Since if $c=x$ then $a=x$, we have $P(a=x|c,x,y) = \delta_{xc}$.
+Here and in the following we use the lower case letter $p$ to indicate that $p(a,b|x,y)$ is experimentally accessible, rather than being hypothetical like $P(a,b,c|x,y)$ with a capital $P$.~\footnote{ Notice that, if we are to apply our assumption of { relative event by incomplete information} to the scenario in Ref.~\cite{bong2020strong}, the existence of $c$ is not implied when Alice does not inquire Charlie at all.} Since if $c=x$ then $a=x$, we have $P(a=x|c,x,y) = \delta_{xc}$.
 This means that the existence of $c$ can be consistently revealed when it is read.
 Noticing $P(a=x,b|c,x,y) = P(b|a=x,c,x,y) P(a=x|c,x,y)$, this then implies that

 It is unknown how to reject this thesis purely by its own.
-However, when combined with two other seemingly natural assumptions: {freedom of choice} (or {no super-determinism}) and {locality}, it has a stringent constraint on the observable statistics $p(a,b|x,y)$.
+However, when combined with two other seemingly natural assumptions: {freedom of choice} (or {no-superdeterminism}) and {locality}, it has a stringent constraint on the observable statistics $p(a,b|x,y)$.